Find a spider by...

 male: 4-7 mm

-This species may be found on or under green leaves in damp forest environments and it is not normally seen in association with any kind of insect-trapping web
+This species may be found on or under green leaves in damp forest environments and it does not seem to use any kind of insect-trapping web

 The correct scientific name for this spider is uncertain but its overall shape and colour seem to be sufficiently similar to